AliciaUwaifo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 (12-combinations) echo {a..z}{a..z} | tr " " "\n" | egrep -v "oo" - create a script that prints all possible combinations of two letters, except oo
-(12-print_float) printf "%.2f\n" $NUM - a script that prints a number with teo decimal places, followed by a new line (100-decimal_to_hexadecimal) printf '%x\n' $DECIMAL - a script that converts a number from base 10 to base 16
+(12-print_float) printf "%.2f\n" $NUM - a script that prints a number with teo decimal places, followed by a new line (100-decimal_to_hexadecimal) printf '%x\n' $DECIMAL - a script that converts a number from base 10 to base 16 (101-rot13) tr '[A-Za-z]' '[N-ZA-Mn-za-m]' - a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII